Shaza5/Diffinity/README.md

 </div>

 # Diffinity
-Diffinity is a C#-based application designed to compare database objects, such as stored procedures, views, and tables, between two SQL Server databases.
-It identifies differences and can optionally apply changes to synchronize the objects.
-The tool generates a detailed HTML report summarizing the comparison, with links to view the source and destination object definitions.
+Diffinity is a C# library and NuGet package for comparing database objects—such as stored procedures, views, and tables, between two SQL Server databases.
+It identifies differences and optionally applies changes to synchronize the objects.
+The library also supports generating detailed HTML reports summarizing the comparison, including links to view the source and destination definitions.

+Diffinity can be used as a standalone library in your own applications or through the included console driver (Driver) for out-of-the-box functionality.

 ## Features